 Rakesh Satyal acquires a broad range of nonfiction with an emphasis on narrative-driven books, as well as general fiction and fiction in translation.
 Satyal began his career at Random House (at what was then known as the Doubleday Broadway Publishing Group), then spent five years at HarperCollins.
-He has acquired and edited numerous New York Times bestsellers, including Furious Love by Sam Kashner and Nancy Schoenberger, Tori Amos: Piece by Piece by the singer-songwriter Tori Amos and Ann Powers, Follow Me by Ricky Dillon, I Can’t Date Jesus by Michael Arceneaux, Children of Eden by Joey Graceffa, and It Gets Worse by Shane Dawson (the last two of which debuted at #1).
+He has acquired and edited numerous New York Times bestsellers, including Furious Love by Sam Kashner and Nancy Schoenberger, Tori Amos: Piece by Piece by the singer-songwriter Tori Amos and Ann Powers, Follow Me by Ricky Dillon, I Can’t Date Jesus by Michael Arceneaux, Holding by Graham Norton, Children of Eden by Joey Graceffa, and It Gets Worse by Shane Dawson (the last two of which debuted at #1).
 He also edited Terry Castle’s The Professor, which was a finalist for the National Book Critics Circle Award in 2011, and Michael Ausiello’s Spoiler Alert: The Hero Dies, which is currently being developed into a feature film by the actor Jim Parsons.
 Satyal has been on the advisory committee for the annual PEN World Voices Festival and has taught in the publishing program at New York University, and he currently sits on the board of Lambda Literary.
+He holds a degree in Comparative Literature from Princeton University.

 Areas of Interest: Nonfiction, Celebrity, Memoir, Pop Culture, Digital Influencers, Emerging Trends, Literary Fiction, Literature in Translation